 Below I discuss the top 5 mistakes people make after being in a car accident, so that you can avoid them.

-Downplaying your injuries – If you are in an accident and are fortunate to have not broken any bones or experienced what most people would describe as “serious” injuries, you want to conclude that you are fine…..that you weren’t really inured.
+– If you are in an accident and are fortunate to have not broken any bones or experienced what most people would describe as “serious” injuries, you want to conclude that you are fine…..that you weren’t really inured.
 You figure that soreness that you feel will go away over time.
 But misjudging how severe your injuries are is a very serious mistake that can hurt you in two ways:

 So don’t say your fine after an accident if your body hurts.
 Even if your injuries aren’t life-threatening and you don’t need an ambulance, don’t say, “I’m okay.”
 Instead, say precisely what you mean – you don’t need an ambulance at this time.
 But always let first responders know about whatever symptoms you may be feeling – no matter how minor.
 This is important because many injuries don’t seem severe at first, but that initial pain can turn out to be something serious – and it can get worse.

-Failing to see medical care immediately – If you have significant injuries at the accident scene you will need to take an ambulance to the emergency room.
+– If you have significant injuries at the accident scene you will need to take an ambulance to the emergency room.
 If this is not needed, you should see your primary care physician (or other doctor) the next day.
 If you feel pain you should not go more than a week without receiving medical attention.
 If your doctor is out of town, go to an urgent care, chiropractor, or some other medical provider.
 This is important because how can your injuries get better if you never seek any medical care?

-Failing to call the police – Calling the police is important even if the accident seems minor because you need to report the accident.
+– Calling the police is important even if the accident seems minor because you need to report the accident.
 The police accident report matters because it will document what happened and should contain all of the needed information regarding the other driver and his insurance company.

 If the police are not able to come out and prepare a report you must get the following:

-Failing to gather evidence – You should start gathering evidence while you are waiting for the police to arrive.
+– You should start gathering evidence while you are waiting for the police to arrive.

-Accepting a quick check and/or signing something from the insurance company – Regardless of what their commercials say, the insurance company is not on your side.
+– Regardless of what their commercials say, the insurance company is not on your side.
 Their goal is to pay as little as possible and get you claim closed out as quickly as possible.
 What you want is a full settlement, not a quick settlement.
 Once you settle your case, you can’t reopen it at a later date if it turns out that your injuries are more significant than you thought.
 So it is better to wait, get your medical care and make sure that you are 100% recovered, and then resolve your personal injury claim.